Back to: BANKING, LENDING, & CREDIT INDUSTRY

 Cost of Funds Index (COFI) Definition

 The cost of fund index, COFI, refers to the interest rate’s weighted average that banks compensate on savings accounts held by their clients and their financial creditors.
-The interests charged by banks are determined by the banks’ cost of fund index.
+The interest charged by banks are determined by the banks’ cost of fund index.

 A Little More on What is the Cost of Funds Index